engity-com/bifroest/docs/reference/context/preparation-process.md

 Each preparation process has its own unique ID (like [`pull-image`](../environment/docker.md#preparationProcess-pull-image) of the [docker environment](../environment/docker.md)).

-Please refer the documentation of the supported [environments](../environment/index.md) for their preparation process kinds.
+For information about process types, see the documentation for the supported [environments](../environment/index.md).

 <<property("flow", "string")>>